 Conversation stopper – Performance Anxiety: Gene Beresin, MD, professor of psychiatry at attention to how he’s learning and getting along with others.
 He knows he’s being watched and feels pressure to perform,” this feeling of being judged can keep a child from wanting to share details about his day.

 Talking Points: Try playing a game or reading together, and see what topics naturally arise.
-“Sometimes we try to get information too fast,” says Dr. Cox.
+“Sometimes we try to get information too fast,” says Dr Cox.
 Doing an activity together can help him feel less guarded.
 Telling you that he didn’t know an answer when he was called on in class is much easier when he’s feeling close to you.
 Withhold judgment.
 If your child feels it isn’t safe for him to share the low points in his day, he’ll shut down.

 Conversation Stopper: Short Memory: At this age, your child is actively increasing his “working memory” — the process used for temporarily storing and manipulating information.
 He has limited ability to recall the day’s events at a later time.
 Working memory grows over time, faster for some than for others.

 Talking Points: Chat up other parents and stay in contact with your kid’s teacher so you’ll be able to offer prompts such as: “Who was the mystery reader today?”
 Asking questions — even if you already know the answer — will help teach the art of the recap.
 Also, your child may not yet have a finely tuned emotional language, so opening up about things he felt during the day can be difficult.
-“Children usually respond to their feelings through action, because they can’t always identify the feeling,” says Michelle Maidenberg, PhD, the clinical director of Westchester Group Works, a center for group therapy.
+“Children usually respond to their feelings through action, because they can’t always identify the feeling,” says Michelle Maidenberg, PhD, the clinical director of Westchester Group Works, a centre for group therapy.
 You can help build his emotional vocabulary by using words like excitement, anger, fatigue, worry, or frustration when you’re talking about his behavior so he begins to see that there’s a connection.

-Why You Should Stop Solving Your Child’s Problems: When your child is facing a challenge, of course you want to swoop in and save the day.
+Why You Should Stop Solving Your Child’s Problems: When your child is facing a challenge, of course, you want to swoop in and save the day.
 But keep in mind that at school your kid is figuring things out for herself all day long.
 If you give your child solutions, you’ll make her less resourceful.
 She’ll think, “If they aren’t like Mom’s and Dad’s, my ideas must be wrong.”

 Helping kids solve problems for themselves, on the other hand, is empowering.
-“When you facilitate instead of taking over, you’re subliminally increasing your child’s confidence,” says Dr. Maidenberg.
+“When you facilitate instead of taking over, you’re subliminally increasing your child’s confidence,” says Dr Maidenberg.
 Ask questions like, “What do you think your options are?” or “What are you most comfortable doing?”
 If your kid believes she figured things out herself, it will be a self-confidence booster.
 When your child walks away from a conversation with positive feelings she will come back to talk to you again and again

 Are You Too Intrusive?